Algebraic models of cyclic $k$-gonal curves: Preliminaries

 }

-Each of the above provides $l$-dimensional families.
+Each of the above provides complex $l$-dimensional families.
 In each case, $\tau$ is central in $N$ (see Lemma \ref{casoA5} below).
 So, equations for $S$, reflecting the action of $N$, are similar to the ones obtained in \cite{IY,SS,Wootton1}.

-\begin{lemm} If $\overline{N} \cong {\mathcal A}_{5}$, then $\tau$ is central in $N$. \end{lemm} \begin{proof} Let $\overline{N}=\langle a,b: a^{5}=b^{2}=(ab)^{3}=1\rangle$.
+\begin{lemm} If $\bar{N} \cong {\mathcal A}_{5}$, then $\tau$ is central in $N$. \end{lemm} \begin{proof} Let $\bar{N}=\langle a,b: a^{5}=b^{2}=(ab)^{3}=1\rangle$.
 Let $\alpha,\beta \in N$ be such that $\theta(\alpha)=a$ and $\theta(\beta)=b$.
 Then, $u_{\alpha}^{5} \equiv 1 \mod(k)$, $u_{\beta}^{2} \equiv 1 \mod(k)$, and $(u_{\alpha}u_{\beta})^{3} \equiv 1 \mod(k)$.
 The last asserts that $u_{\alpha}^{3} \equiv u_{\beta} \mod(k)$, so $u_{\alpha} \equiv u_{\alpha}^{6} \equiv u_{\beta}^{2} \equiv 1 \mod(k)$.
 It follows that $u_{\alpha}=u_{\beta}=1$, i.e., $\alpha$ and $\beta$ conmute with $\tau$. \end{proof}

-\section{The algebraic descriptions of $S$ in terms of $\overline{N}$: case $\tau$ tame}
+\section{The algebraic descriptions of $S$ in terms of $\bar{N}$: case $\tau$ tame}

-This section assumes $\tau$ to be a tame $k$-gonal automorphism and $S$ to be described by an algebraic curve as in \eqref{curva}.
-As previously noticed, when $n \geq 2$ is even, the only possibilities for $\overline{N}$ are the cyclic and the dihedral groups.
-Below, we provide such an algebraic description for $S$, in terms of $\overline{N}$, reflecting the action of $N$.
-As already noticed, this has been done in \cite{Wootton1} for $k=p$ a prime integer (see \cite[Theorem 7.5.]{Wootton1}).
-As, for $\overline{N} \cong {\mathcal A}_{5}$, $\tau$ is necessarily central in $N$ (see Lemma \ref{casoA5}), these equations were obtained in \cite{IY,SS,Wootton1}, so we will not take care of this one.
+In this section, we assume $\tau$ to be a tame $k$-gonal automorphism and $S$ to be described by an algebraic curve as in \eqref{curva}.
+As previously noticed, when $n \geq 2$ is even, the only possibilities for $\bar{N}$ are the cyclic and the dihedral groups.
+Below, we provide such an algebraic description for $S$, in terms of $\bar{N}$, reflecting the action of $N$.
+As already mentioned, this has been done in \cite{Wootton1} for $k=p$ a prime integer (see \cite[Theorem 7.5.]{Wootton1}).
+As, for $\bar{N} \cong {\mathcal A}_{5}$, $\tau$ is necessarily central in $N$ (see Lemma \ref{casoA5}), these equations were obtained in \cite{IY,SS,Wootton1}, so we will not take care of this one.